uvapl/uva-prog-physics/20 Week 2/10 Python Practice 2/20 Exercises.md

 ## 2.1 Defining A Function

 Recall how we define a function using `def`, and how we pass in parameters.
-In homework2.py (download this from the website if you haven’t yet), transform your code from exercise 1.7 (the rock, paper, scissors game) into a function that takes parameters, instead of asking the user for input.
+In homework2.py, paste your code from exercise 1.7 (the rock, paper, scissors game).
+Then, transform it into a function that takes parameters, instead of asking the user for input.
 Make sure to return your answer, rather than printing it.

 Think a bit about the name you give to the function.
 Discuss with your neighbor what name would be best.